-Post-16 2021-2023
+Post 16 2022-onwards

-Option A: Advanced Programme Students need to achieve a minimum of 6 GCSEs at grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language and/or Maths.
+Post 16 Programme Students need to achieve a minimum of 6 GCSEs at grade C (or equivalent: 4 / L2 Pass) or above, including at least a grade C in English Language.
+Students who have achieved a Grade C or better in GCSE Maths will be ranked higher than those who have not.